qiqingwang/qiqingwang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a Ph.D.
-Candidate at National University of Singapore (NUS) under the supervision of Assistant Professor Kaidi Yang.
-Prior to this, I obtained a BEng. in Transportation Engineering from the Harbin Institute of Technology (HIT) in Harbin, China.
+I am a final-year Ph.D.
+Candidate at the National University of Singapore (NUS) working with [Prof. Kaidi Yang](https://cde.nus.edu.sg/cee/staff/kaidi-yang-2/).
+Also, I am a co-founder of AutoLink to transform driving data into digital assets for everyone.
+Before that, I obtained a BEng. in Transportation Engineering from the Harbin Institute of Technology (HIT) in Harbin, China.

-My research focuses on responsible data science in transportation systems.

-For more details, please find my CV.
+My research interests include responsible data science in transportation systems and trustworthy AI for traffic control.
+I have published some papers at the top transportation conferences, such as ISTTT, ITSC, TRB, and so on.
+For more details, please find my CV attached.

 <!--
 My research interest includes neural machine translation and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).